aidensacharski/GitHubProxy/README.md

 ```

 ### Step 6: Configure Caddy
-Modify caddy file to forward requests for the domains you hava configured in Step 1.
+Modify caddy file to forward requests for the domains you have configured in Step 1.
 ```
 http://yourdomain.example.com {
   redir https://{host}{uri}